differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Self-supervised pre-training is appealing in the context of differentially private machine learning.
 This is because (1) the mildly curated data needed for pre-training can usually be obtained cheaply from the public domain, and (2) pre-trained models may contain useful domain knowledge that can reduce the sample complexity of subsequent private learning.
 A reasonable paradigm for private learning that leverages self-supervised pre-training could follow two steps:

-1. collect cheap and public (unlabeled) data from the task domain (e.g., vision, language, etc.) to pre-train a model with self-supervised learning,[^2] and
+1. collect cheap and public (unlabeled) data from the task domain (e.g., vision, language, etc.) to pre-train a model with self-supervised learning, and
-2. collect moderate amounts of task specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^3]
+2. collect moderate amounts of task specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^2]

 To date, some of the best differentially private deep learning results in the literature have resulted from instantiating this paradigm [4, 11, 12].
-Below, we review works which capitalize on self-supervised pre-training for differentially private machine learning by fine-tuning pre-trained models with an iterative gradient method like DP-SGD [19, 20].[^4]
+Below, we review works which capitalize on self-supervised pre-training for differentially private machine learning by fine-tuning pre-trained models with an iterative gradient method like DP-SGD [19, 20].[^3]
 ![](/images/fine-tuning-paradigm.png)

 **Private fine-tuning with SimCLR features:**